- Home

 Contracts, Data Sharing Agreements (DSAs) and Memorandum of Understanding (MoUs) are in place to govern relationships with the below data processors and sub-processors which set out the obligations of each party and the data controller’s obligations and rights regarding the data that is being processed.
 All contracts adhere to established BSO Procurement and Logistics Services (PaLs) processes with legal input provided by BSO Department of Legal Services (DLS).

-Under Article 28(1) and the established arrangements for the overall operational responsibility for VMS, the PHA are responsible for ensuring that data processors listed below can provide “sufficient guarantees” (in terms of its expert knowledge, resources, and reliability) to put in place appropriate measures to ensure any data processing complies with the UK GDPR and protects the rights of individuals.
+Under Article 28(1) and the established arrangements for the overall operational responsibility for VMS, the PHA is responsible for ensuring that data processors listed below can provide “sufficient guarantees” (in terms of its expert knowledge, resources, and reliability) to put in place appropriate measures to ensure any data processing complies with the UK GDPR and protects the rights of individuals.

 The following provides a list of data processors involved in delivery of the system:

-• Kainos is a system integrator providing VMS platform for storage and processing of vaccination records
+- Kainos is a system integrator providing VMS platform for storage and processing of vaccination records

-• APTVision are medical systems software development company chosen to develop the VMS booking and scheduling platform and are responsible for the configuration of the booking system and interim VMS database.
+- APTVision are medical systems software development company chosen to develop the VMS booking and scheduling platform and are responsible for the configuration of the booking system and interim VMS database.
 They are regarded as a processor contracted by PHA.
 APTVision will provide support on an ongoing basis to the VMS booking system for the duration of its operation, as part of their contract.
 Their services are delivered via UK GDPR compliant G-Cloud contracts.

-• Business Services Organisation (BSO) is a statutory organisation providing services as a data processor for PHA.
+- Business Services Organisation (BSO) is a statutory organisation providing services as a data processor for PHA.
 BSO are responsible for monitoring and managing all Microsoft contracts as commissioned and monitored by PHA.
 They are responsible for all VMS environments, user access and provision of new user hardware (PC and phones).
 BSO ITS are responsible for the supply and maintenance of user hardware.
 PHA have overarching SLAs with the BSO for services including ITS.
 Their services are managed via appropriate agreements with PHA.

-• Belfast Health and Social Care Trust (BHSCT) is a statutory organisation providing VMS cloud hosting services.
+- Belfast Health and Social Care Trust (BHSCT) is a statutory organisation providing VMS cloud hosting services.
 Their services are managed via appropriate agreements with PHA.

-• Microsoft are responsible for, within the Microsoft Azure environment including the Dynamic 365 environment, software upgrades, security patching and updates for the Vaccine Management System; these are published via MS Office 365 portal that BSO ITS have access to.
+- Microsoft are responsible for, within the Microsoft Azure environment including the Dynamic 365 environment, software upgrades, security patching and updates for the Vaccine Management System; these are published via MS Office 365 portal that BSO ITS have access to.

-• Ernst & Young (EY) support the COVID Certificates programme and also support PHA and VMS with data quality cleansing – further information on these services can be found in the COVID Certificates DPIA.
+- Ernst & Young (EY) support the COVID Certificates programme and also support PHA and VMS with data quality cleansing – further information on these services can be found in the COVID Certificates DPIA.

-• GOV Notify (Cabinet Office) enables the VMS to send emails and text messages to citizens, including invitations to book online, vaccine ‘recall’, booking confirmations and appointment reminders.
+- GOV Notify (Cabinet Office) enables the VMS to send emails and text messages to citizens, including invitations to book online, vaccine ‘recall’, booking confirmations and appointment reminders.

 The diagrams below set out the intended data flows for this data sharing.